vshotarov/lamya/README.md

 # Todos
 - the `build_navigation` currently has a hardcoded bit that creates navigation for everything which needs to be removed when im done
 - consider having an archive list page and potentially a category one
-- add fonts licenses both to the theme itself somewhere and on the repo
-- add a reference to tabler somewhere in the default theme. powered by?
 - replace RuntimeError in `__main__.py` with a custom one
 - minify css and js?
 - add all the necessary header meta tags to the theme